jotavare/jotavare.github.io/docs/wpa_psk_hacking.md

 ```

 ## **Protecting Yourself**
 While you cannot prevent the authentication process, you can protect against word list attacks by choosing a long and random password that is unlikely to be found in any word list, like **passphrases**.
-Additionally, you can enable **MAC address filtering** and **WPS (Wi-Fi Protected Setup)** to enhance security.
+Turning **WPS (Wi-Fi Protected Setup)** off also matters: its eight-digit PIN is verified in two halves, which cuts the search to about 11,000 attempts and hands over the passphrase regardless of how strong it is. **MAC address filtering** is worth little on its own, since addresses are trivially spoofed once one is observed.

 ## **Conclusion**
 We explored the process of WPA-PSK hacking.
 It is essential to respect **privacy** and **legality** when using these techniques.
 We learned about capturing **handshakes**, performing **de-authentication attacks**, and cracking passwords using **word lists**.
 Remember to always use this knowledge responsibly and protect yourself.